canaranjo23/Input_VPR/README.md

 On the other hand, for SEVIRI there is an unique Class called: ***SEVIRI***

 ## Structure
-The module *invpr.py* contains the classes and functions that build the Input file for VPR model.
+The module *invpr.py* contains the classes and functions to build the Input file for VPR model.
 In this moment, the module allows to create the input file for 3 satellites data: **MODIS, SLSTR** and **SEVIRI**.

 The detailed structure of module is: